Helena (A Midsummer Night's Dream): Role in A Midsummer Night's Dream

-Oberon commands Puck to correct the enchantment placed on Lysander.
-Separated by Oberon's command and Puck's magic, and with dawn approaching, the lovers each go to sleep again.
-Puck crushes another herb into Lysander's eyes, negating the effect of the first one.
-When the lovers are discovered in the morning by a hunting Theseus, Hippolyta, and Egeus, all is put right.
+Oberon commands Puck to fix the enchantment mistakenly placed upon Lysander.
+With dawn approaching, the lovers each go to sleep again, and Puck reverses the enchantment he put upon Lysander.
+By the time the lovers are discovered in the morning by a hunting Theseus, Hippolyta, and Egeus, all has been put right.
 Demetrius claims that a metaphorical 'sickness' made him love Hermia, but in health, his love has returned to Helena.
-The lovers are married in a joint ceremony with Theseus and Hippolyta, and together watch the play put on by the Mechanicals in honor of the marriages.
+The lovers are married in a joint ceremony with Theseus and Hippolyta, and together watch the play put on by the Mechanicals in their honour.

 While not the only protagonist of A Midsummer Night's Dream, Helena is one of its most talkative characters.
-Her dialogue provides key insight for the audience into humanist beliefs on the nature of love and the process of falling in love.
-It is her honest, unrequited love that convinces Oberon to meddle with the lovers, and her pain in being "tricked" by her friends that convinces Oberon to restore everyone.
+Her dialogue presents a humanist belief in the nature of love and the process of falling in love.
+She is also the catalyst of the play's drama, as Oberon (in his role as a deus ex machina) is moved to action by her situation.

 Helena is never criticized for her unrequited love for Demetrius; her constancy is seen by other characters as a great virtue, compared to their fickle nature.
 She also demonstrates great platonic love and sisterly devotion to Hermia.
 Within the cast of the lovers, her role is comparable to Lysander's.
 Both are more outwardly romantic and thoughtful than their partners, and both speak those lines most pertinent to the play's themes of romantic maturity and the source of lasting love.
 While Lysander says, "the course of true love ne'er did run smooth," Helena's speech in Act I includes the well-known quote: "Love looks not with the eyes, but with the mind; And therefore, is wing'd Cupid painted blind."

-Her name is reminiscent of Helen of Troy, a reference made by Theseus towards the play's end, and her character is similar to another of Shakespeare's Helenas in All's Well That Ends Well.
+Her name is reminiscent of Helen of Troy, a reference made by Theseus towards the play's end.
+Her character is similar to that of Shakespeare's Helena in All's Well That Ends Well.